mateuspinto/AgriGEE.lite/README.md

 For more examples, see the examples folder.

-Finally, the library features **multithreaded downloading**, which allows downloading on average **16-22 time series per second** (assuming 1-year series, cloud-free for Sentinel 2 Surface Reflectance).
+Finally, the library features **multithreaded downloading**, which allows downloading on average **16-22 time series per second** (assuming 1-year series, cloud-free for Sentinel 2 BOA).

 The lib has 3 types of elements, which are divided into modules: